 Sir William Luce Fellowship

-The Sir William Luce Memorial Fund welcomes applications for the position of Sir William Luce Fellow which will commence in April 2013.
+The Sir William Luce Memorial Fund will welcome applications, after 9 June, for the position of Sir William Luce Fellow which will commence in April 2017.

-Applicants should send a CV, an outline of their proposed research and contact details for two referees by Friday 31 August 2012 to:
+Applicants should send a CV, an outline of their proposed research and contact details for two referees, preferably by e-mail, by Thursday 6 October 2016 to: